 A team drawn from the Universities of Plymouth and Exeter and UCL will use a variety of field and laboratory tests, with computer modelling, to evaluate the level of vibration the lighthouses endure from the constant battering of the sea.

 The lighthouses to be studied are Bishop Rock, Wolf Rock and Longships, in Cornwall; Les Hanois, in the English Channel near Guernsey; Fastnet, to the south of Ireland; and Dubh Artach, off the west coast of Scotland.

 STORMLAMP - STructural behaviour Of Rock Mounted Lighthouses At the Mercy of imPulsive waves – is being funded by a £1,000,000 grant from the Engineering and Physical Sciences Research Council and will extend over the next three and a half years.

-Project lead, Dr Alison Raby, of the School of Marine Science and Engineering at Plymouth, said:
+Project lead, Dr Alison Raby, of the School of Engineering at Plymouth, said: